MPCA-data/tidytuesdays/show-n-tell/exercises/pair_programming.md

 ### Instructions

-_Use Teams to call your partner.
+_Use Teams to screen-share with your partner.
 Then the one who already has R open should share their screen.
 They will be the first script writer.
 The other person will be the visionary coach / fan / moral support for the first challenge._

 1. The script writer will start reading in the data using the given code.
 1. The coach will look at the desired end goal and think about possible first steps.